Re-exportation: Definition of re-export

 Re-exports consist of foreign goods exported in the same state as previously imported, from the free circulation area, premises for inward processing or industrial free zones, directly to the rest of the world and from premises for customs warehousing or commercial free zones, to the rest of the world.

 When dealing with trade data, it is essential to subtract re-exports from normal exports to arrive at the final value of exports.
 This is necessary because re-exports do not undergo any value-added processes, so cannot be counted towards a nation's exports.

 Examples

 For example, the United Arab Emirates may have engaged in re-exportation of goods to Iran as a way for Iran to avoid U.S. trade sanctions against it.
 Thus re-exportation involves export without further processing or transformation of a good that has been imported.
-In contrast, Finland imported crude oil from the Soviet Union as part of bilateral trade between these two countries and refined the oil for export to other Western European countries, while the Soviet Union did not intend to sell oil to these capitalist countries, but this was not re-exportation because the crude oil was refined before selling.
+In contrast, Finland imported crude oil from the Soviet Union as part of bilateral trade between these two countries and refined the oil for export to other Western European countries but this was not re-exportation because the crude oil was refined before selling.

 Dubai has emerged as the major re-export center for the entire Middle East region.